dipsprajapati/servian-tech-challenge/README.md

 The CI/CD principles are followed for the development.
 It consists of following tech stacks.

 1. Terraform - Provision Kubernetes cluster on GKE
-2. Circle CI - CI/CD deployment
+2. CircleCI - CI/CD deployment
 3. Docker - Conterization
 4. Nginx - Proxy for app
-5. Postgrseql - Backend database
+5. Postgresql - Backend database

 # Requirements

 1. Terraform 0.13.3
 2. Terraform cloud account.
 You will need API token to configure in the Circle CI project enviornment variables
-3. Circle CI account
+3. CircleCI account
 4. Google Cloud Project with Service account with the Editor permission
 5. Git